 “Yes, Mrs. McKinley, I am Professor Logan.
 What can I do for you?”

 “Professor Cummings said I needed to get your acceptance into the accounting major before I can take the rest of the upper-level courses I need to graduate.”
-There, that sounded coherent—I think.

 “Well, Victoria, is it?
 Let me see what I can do to help fulfill your needs.”